khang-chung/khang-chung.github.io/simple_interest_calculator.md

 **Description**
 <br>
-This simple interest calculator was my very first coding project in **Java**.
+This simple interest calculator was my very first coding project in <a href ="https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html">Java</a>.
 I used the <a href = "https://processing.org/">Processing</a> integrated development environment(IDE) to build this calculator.
 In order to implement the button and input functions of the program, I used the <a href = "http://www.sojamo.de/libraries/controlP5/"> ControlP5 library </a>.
 <br>
 This program is used to calculate simple interest, or the interest charge on a loan.
 The calculator displays both the interest as well as the total(the beginning amount plus the interest).